tljm/jpp/README.md

 ## Usage

-Once the log is annotated with JPP tags, prepocessor can be used to produce nice looking document by piping output to, say, [pandoc](https://pandoc.org/):
+Once the log is annotated with mdJPP tags, prepocessor can be used to produce nice looking document by piping output to, say, [pandoc](https://pandoc.org/):
 ```
 mdjpp dr_no_log.mdj | pandoc > r_no_log.html